The internationally acclaimed enterprise architecture certification is a proven training program and an intensive learning experience.

 The Enterprise Architecture training and certification program will give you the knowledge and skills you need to successfully implement an EA initiative in the public or private sector.
 You will learn to use recognized EA concepts, best practices, and methods.

-The EA certification program from the International Enterprise Architecture Institute was introduced in 2007 and was quickly recognized as the classic training for enterprise architects.
-The content and curriculum were developed by Dr. Scott A. Bernard and Dr. John Gøtze, co-founders of the International Enterprise Architecture Institute (iEAi), who has maintained the program over the years, and in 2020 made a thorough update.
-The iEAi certification program is based on the 2020 updated content.
+The EA certification program from the International Enterprise Architecture Institute, offered in collaboration with Carnegie Mellon University (CMU), was introduced in 2007 and was quickly recognized as the classic training for enterprise architects.
+The content and curriculum were developed by Dr. Scott A. Bernard and Dr. John Gøtze, co-founders of the International Enterprise Architecture Institute (iEAi), who has maintained the program over the years, and in 2022 made a thorough update.

 This training program is useful for anyone who is involved in enterprise architecture, particularly those involved in EA planning, EA program management, EA implementation, EA governance or EA auditing.
 This includes, but is not restricted to business executives, program managers, technology managers, project managers and technical staff who want to gain an understanding of how to run EA programs.

-Completion of the program, and two exams on the way, will give participants the title Certified Enterprise Architect (iEAi).
+Completion of the program, and two exams on the way, will give participants the title Certified Enterprise Architect (CMU).

 The textbook used in the